wasserstadtspindlersfeld/home/faq/faq.md

 - Level 3 on the controller means ~22° Celsius
 - If you have problems with the heating system, contact [Bock Hausverwaltung](../contacts/contacts.md#bock-hausverwaltung)

-Here is a video tutorial created by Madiyar:
+Here is a video tutorial created by one of the WhatsApp group members.

 <video src="./resources/heating_tutorial.mp4" width="320" height="240" controls></video>